Preston Sturges: Independence and decline

-Sturges made four brief onscreen appearances during his career: in two of his own films – Christmas in July and Sullivan's Travels – in the Paramount all-star extravaganza Star Spangled Rhythm, and, in the years of his decline, in the Bob Hope comedy Paris Holiday, which was filmed in France and would be the last film he worked on.
+Sturges made four brief cameo appearances during his career: in his own Christmas in July and Sullivan's Travels; in the Paramount all-star extravaganza Star Spangled Rhythm and, in the years of his decline, in the Bob Hope comedy Paris Holiday, filmed in France and the last film he worked on.
 Two decades earlier, Sturges had been a writer on one of Hope's earliest film successes, Never Say Die.

 In 1959, Sturges summed up his career:

 Between flops, it is true, I have come up with an occasional hit, but compared to a good boxer's record, for instance, my percentage has been lamentable.
 I fought a draw in my first fight, stupified everyone by winning the championship in my second, got a couple of wins with picture rights, then was knocked out three times in a row.
 Dragging my weary carcass to Hollywood, I was immediately knocked out again, won a big fight some six months later, then marked time for six years as an ordinary ham-and-beaner, picking up what I could.
 Suddenly I saw a chance and offered to fight for the world championship for a dollar.
 To everyone's astonishment, I won that championship and defended it successfully for a number of years, winning nine times by knockout, fighting three draws, losing twice and getting one no-decision in Europe.
 I have just come over to America for a fight, but it was called off at the last moment, one of the promoters having gone nuts and having to have been locked up.
 Why I'm not walking on my heels after all this, I don't know.
 Maybe I am walking on my heels.
 It would be surprising if I weren't.

+Themes

+According to Todd McCarthy, "A continuing theme of Preston Sturges is that a good front or guise can easily bamboozle the public."
+McCarthy cites Sturges's screenplay for Diamond Jim (1935).
+The critic Ephraim Katz wrote that Sturges's films "... parodied with pungent wit various aspects of American life from politics and advertising to sex and hero worship.
+They were marked by their verbal wit, opportune comic timing, and eccentric, outrageously funny camo characterizations."
+Andrew Sarris wrote, "Sturges repeatedly suggested that the lowliest boob could rise to the top with the right degree of luck, bluff, and fraud."